GRTLCollaboration/GRChombo/paper.md

 ... **(add your acknowledgements here)**

-GRChombo users have benefitted from the provision of HPC resources from:
+GRChombo users have benefited from the provision of HPC resources from:

-  * DiRAC (Distributed Research utilising Advanced Computing) resources under the projects ACSP218 and ACSP191, ACTP183.
+  * DiRAC (Distributed Research utilising Advanced Computing) resources under the projects ACSP218, ACSP191, ACTP183 and ACTP186.
 Systems used include:

     - Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.